PamNawi/BlueAgate/content/Projects/Game Development Projects/Oneira/_Oneira.md

 </section>
 </div>

 This puzzle was split into sections inside the temple of Father.
-The actual version of Temple of Father can be seen on this video
+The actual version of Temple of Father can be seen on this video.
+The art pass was already made during this video!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/w_Q3hYyg_9Q?si=TrO5chV6lDwkW2rh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>